-^{12.} The pooled Better Care Fund will be considered by the Health and Wellbeing Board on 29th June 2017.
-Proposals for the 2018/19 and 2019/20 Improved Better Care Fund allocations will be considered as part of the 2018/19 to 2020/21 budget plan for Council on 21st September 2017.

-13. The Government has recognised the increasing financial pressures on Adult Social Care and the iBCF allocation provided assumes that the Council will increase Council Tax for the Social Care precept of 6% over the next 3 years.
+- 12.On the 29th June, 2017 the Health and Wellbeing Board considered and approved the plans for 2017/18 and 2018/19 to spend the Improved Better Care Fund (iBCF); in response to the report comments were raised on the need to support winter pressures.
+Proposals for the 2018/19 and 2019/20 Improved Better Care Fund allocations will be considered as part of the 2018/19 to 2020/21 budget plan for Council on 21st September 2017. - 13.
+The Government has recognised the increasing financial pressures on Adult Social Care and the iBCF allocation provided assumes that the Council will increase Council Tax for the Social Care precept of 6% over the next 3 years.
 Therefore if the Council does not apply the 6% increase there will be an assumed funding shortfall to meet anticipated needs for Adult Social Care.
 All the additional income is also ring-fenced, which therefore does not help the baseline budget position and the need to deliver significant budget savings.
 It is important that we continue to increase income and reduce expenditure to meet the reducing baseline funding.
 The additional Improved Better Care funding is expected to cease in 2020/21; although this coincides with a number of changes anticipated for Council funding including 100% retention of Business Rates.
 However, the funding changes may not take place in 2020/21 due to the revised electoral period resulting from the June 2017 election.